5 Guidelines for a Successful Office 365 Migration

 #2 Don’t Compromise on Training

 In the rush to meet deadlines, don’t push the training to the post-migration “on-the-job” variety.
 Shadow IT, where unauthorized applications are used by employees combined with the lack of security training accounted for more than 30% of security challenges faced by our survey respondents.
-Regular training, which combines both aspects of security as well as Office 365 functionality, prior to migration, will educate your employees about Office 365 tools/features that can be used for their business workflows, and help them understand security and compliance risks.
-This will not only enable them to hit the ground running post-migration, but more importantly, use Office 365 securely, optimally and enthusiastically.
+Regular training, which combines both aspects of security as well as Microsoft 365 functionality, prior to migration, will educate your employees about Microsoft 365 tools/features that can be used for their business workflows, and help them understand security and compliance risks.
+This will not only enable them to hit the ground running post-migration, but more importantly, use Microsoft 365 securely, optimally and enthusiastically.

 #3 Invest in an Oversight Committee

-A successful Office 365 adoption requires regular monitoring and tracking to check that the plan is on-track, the breadth/diversity of information architecture is assessed, feedback is being incorporated and security and regulatory requirements are being met.
+A successful Microsoft 365 adoption requires regular monitoring and tracking to check that the plan is on-track, the breadth/diversity of information architecture is assessed, feedback is being incorporated and security and regulatory requirements are being met.
 60% of organizations surveyed admitted to average/poor governance readiness.
-In the keenness to use Office 365’s exceptional suite of tools, governance and planning are often compromised, leading to admins retroactively applying security patches and processes.
+In the keenness to use Microsoft 365’s exceptional suite of tools, governance and planning are often compromised, leading to admins retroactively applying security patches and processes.
 Having a dedicated governance and change management committee will ensure that a healthy governance strategy is followed, provide a forum for business requests and issue tracking, and act as a liaison between stakeholders and end users to confirm that expectations meet implementation.

 #4 Explore, Optimize and Innovate